Previous dayApril 28, 2026Next day

 35.0 km1--✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.0 earthquake 65 km ESE of Adak, Alaska at 17:19 UTC on April 28, 2026.
+A magnitude 3.0 earthquake was recorded 65 km ESE of Adak, Alaska on April 28, 2026 at 17:19 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-At a depth of 35.0 km, the event was shallow crustal.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
 The epicenter is at 51.557°, -175.839°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28